orcutt989/twitter-statistics/README.md

 1. There aren't many tweets containing direct URLs to image files these days.
 2. Async is processing is performed via [requests_async](https://github.com/encode/requests-async#streaming-responses--requests) and [asyncio](https://docs.python.org/3/library/asyncio.html)

+## Branch Protection

+Pushing directly to mater is prohibited by anyone.
+A separate branch (a "development branch") needs to be created, and then a PR to merge a development branch into master will need to be reviewed.

 ## Continuous Integration

 Continuous integration is performed by GitHub actions.
 To view the latest actions and whether they have passed or not click the `Actions` button at the top of the repo.